 How to bring it all together

-With the collections chosen, the next steps are to pull the individual fabrics to create the best blend for each pillow.
+With the collections chosen, the next steps are to pull a selection of individual fabrics to create the best blend for each pillow.
 With patchwork, you are dealing with smaller pieces that live right next to one another.
 At the end of the day, it’s all about what you like best, but there are some basic tenets of good design that can help you “bring it all together.”
 We call it, mastering the proper mixology of color and motif.
 Our Five Top Tips are summarized below.

 1) Choose a primary color, secondary color, and accent color.
 To achieve the most visually pleasing composition, keep the balance of color at roughly 60% primary, 25-30% secondary and 10-15% accent.
 This balance should also take into account placement –- what’s next to what.
 Flow from your anchor color, then begin to introduce the secondary color.
 The accent should be a little “color surprise” and shouldn’t be used much or its impact will be lost.

 2) Match colors rather than prints.
 When colors look good together, chances are prints in those colors will look good together as well.

 3) Size matters.
 Vary scale and proportion.
 As you plan, stir things up with some large prints, some medium prints, and some smaller prints.
 Scale creates drama and interest in your finished piece.
 If all of the patterns are the same scale, the result can be lifeless.